miguelapcouto94/miguelapcouto94-devops-23-24-JPE-PSM-1231847/CA4/part1/Readme.md

 ### Conclusion

-In this assignment, we demonstrated two approaches to containerizing a chat server application using Docker.
+In this assignment, I demonstrated two approaches to containerizing a chat server application using Docker.
 Both approaches were successfully implemented, allowing the chat server to run in a Docker container while clients connected from the host machine.
 This exercise provided hands-on experience with Dockerfile creation, image building, and container management, reinforcing the concepts and practices of containerization in a development workflow.